-Dell Enterprise Training and Certification is available; see www.dell.com/training for more information.
+Dell Enterprise Training and Certification is available; go to www.dell.com/training for more information.
 This service may not be offered in all locations.

-Using the Dell OpenManage Server Assistant DellTM PowerEdgeTM 1850 Systems User's Guide
+Using the Dell OpenManageTM Server Assistant

 - Starting the Server Assistant CD

 - Using the Server Setup Program

 - Updating Drivers and Utilities

 - Using the Utility Partition